Covera Covera

 Case 1 Age 67 • Saved $45/mo

 Carol avoids the casino strip and river area on weekends and evenings.
-Documenting her daytime, local-only driving pattern helped her qualify for a safe driver discount that saved $45/month.
+Documenting her daytime, local-only driving pattern helped her qualify for a safe driver discount saving $45/month.

 Case 2 Age 61 • Saved $39/mo

-Dennis lives in Fort Mohave — quieter than Bullhead City proper.
+Dennis lives in quieter Fort Mohave.
 His address classification put him in a lower-risk zone that saved $39/month versus a Bullhead City rating.

 Best Car Insurance Companies for Bullhead City Drivers